project44/manifest/packages/react-styles/README.md

 <Button>Hello World</Button>;
 ```

-Check out the [Stitches documentation](https://stitches.dev/docs/styling) for complex examples of
-styling with Stitches.

 ### CSS Prop

 All components created using this library will include a `css` prop, which can be used to pass in
 style overrides.

-It’s like the style attribute, but it supports tokens, media queries, nesting and token-aware
+It’s like the style attribute, but it supports tokens, media queries, nesting and
-values.
+token-aware values.

 ```tsx
 const Button = styled('button', {});